MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 Many studies will be online studies that can be done at home, though occasionally, in-person “lab” studies will be offered for credit or other incentives.
 I’ll send out announcements via Slack to the class as the BeHub periodically announces new study availability.
 You may also direct BeHub questions to me as one of its co-administrators.
 Study availability may be ongoing through the semester.
 However, studies are usually only open for limited periods of time before they expire and are then unavailable for participating credit.
 Please make sure you participate in studies before they are closed.
 The point of participating in research studies is that these studies will help your professors (including me) generate knowledge and insight about business, as well as give you firsthand experience of how business research is conducted

-Whereas “the Shoebox project” (above) gets you to analyze yourself as consumer through all of the behavioral theories/concepts (and is a lot more creative), and whereas the individual/team ads apply theories to consumer practice, these two related research papers will have you in teams analyzing a critical transformative consumer research topic from the inside, out and thinking how to leverage behavioral insights in social marketing.
+Whereas “the Shoebox project” (above) gets you to analyze yourself as consumer through all of the behavioral theories/concepts (and is a lot more creative), and whereas the CX project apply theories to consumer practice, this team project analyzing a critical transformative consumer research topic from the inside, out and thinking how to leverage behavioral insights in social marketing.

 Groups may meet with me during any class workshops or outside class.
-As well, students often find Slack private groups or group DMs help with collaboration (and that’s ultimately what the purpose of Slack is in business).
+As well, students may use Canvas tools to help with collaboration.
 If there’s a problem within the group, you should inform me as soon as problems arise, not the week before deadlines.
-The point of the minipapers is to showcase written communications skills, to work on interpersonal skills in a teamwork collaboration, and to demonstrate research, critical, and analytical thinking skills in a cumulative fashion.
+The point of the insights pitch is to showcase written and oral communications skills, to work on interpersonal skills in a teamwork collaboration, and to demonstrate research, critical, and analytical problem-solving skills in a cumulative fashion.

-Instead of doing a standard presentation of a paper to the class, your team will create a 2-5 minute video public service announcement (PSA), pertaining to the Transformative Consumer Research issue from your minipapers, which will be critiqued in class at the end of the semester.
+Your team will take your insights pitch and translate it to a ~2 minute video public service announcement (PSA).
+This will be the creative execution of your insights and will be critiqued in class at the end of the semester.
 Critical to the success of your PSA will be your ability to communicate and demonstrate your team’s understanding of how behavioral insights and theory relate to the issue.
-It may either serve as a public service announcement or advertise a consumer-oriented solution (product or service) that is based on behavioral theory (see Appendix C for details).
 Tools you could use include OBS Studio, Canva’s Video Maker, or Adobe Spark Video Editor.
-The point of this presentation brief is to demonstrate an ability to critically evaluate scholarly insights on consumer behavior, analyze their links to marketing strategy and application, to showcase oral communications skills in a visual presentation.
+The point of this public service announcement is to demonstrate an ability to take research insights and translate them to marketing strategy and application as well as to showcase oral communications skills in a visual presentation.

 Peer Evaluation (Online Link) (5%)